SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/00-lesson-introduction.md

 ## In this lesson you will learn:

-**1. What a Pattern is**

-- Why are patterns used in coding and how they improve code quality
+**1. Design Patterns**

+- Definition and Structure

+- Categories

+- Benefits and Drawbacks

 **2. Common Design Patterns**